MarshBY/AutomaticMarketMaker/README.md

 ### AMMFactory contract

 It has a public mapping `pools` which stores the addresses of all created pools.
 It maps both ways each token's address.
-Meaning that `pools(token1.address, token2.address)` whill return the same as `pools(token2.address, token1.address)`
+Meaning that `pools(token1.address, token2.address)` will return the same as `pools(token2.address, token1.address)`

-Then it has a function `createPool` which takes the two tokens' addresses as arguments and emits a log `PoolCreated`
+Then it has a function `createPool` which takes the two tokens' addresses as arguments and emits a log `PoolCreated(pool.address, token1.address, token2.address)`

 ## Cloning